-- SPR is generated (i.e. Successful PSCellAddition or PSCellChange)

-- SCG failure due to PSCell addition/change

 - Reception of SCG Release

+Proposal 3b: RAN2 to discuss clearing of the SPR configurations for the following scenarios:

+- Successful PSCellAddition or PSCellChange

+- SCG failure due to PSCell addition/change (i.e. MR-DC release)

+- Reconfiguration with synch on PCell

 Proposal 9: RAN2 confirms for classic PSCell change, assisting information to indicate whether the PSCell change is MN/SN initiated is needed in the SPR configuration, so that UE can include whether PSCell change is MN/SN initiated in SPR.

 Proposal 10: SPR reporting does not depend on whether SCG Reconfiguration complete is send via MN.